 Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

-If you’d prefer to listen to this blog rather than read, please click on the link below and listen for free on Podbean.
-Alternatively, go to The Jesus 4 Generations Podcast on your favorite streaming platform, e.g. Spotify, Apple Podcasts, etc, and listen to it there.
+If you’d prefer to listen to this message rather than read it, please click on the link below and listen for free on Podbean.
+Alternatively, you can listen to The Jesus 4 Generations Podcast on your favourite streaming platform such as Spotify or Apple Podcasts.

 https://ozsazzles.podbean.com/e/working-with-kingdom-impact/